velizar92/SQLRelationsLab/README.md

 ## Database Schemas
 1. Library System: A database schema for managing a library, including tables for authors, books, publishers, members, loans, categories, and events.
 2. ECommerce System: A database schema for managing an e-shop, including tables for products, orders, users, categories, paymentdetails and orderdetails.
+3. Hospital System: A database schema for managing of hospital, including tables for patients, doctors, clinicalrecords, appointments, departments, billings.

 Each schema includes: